Coronavirus COVID-19 Updates: uc.edu/publichealth

 radiation safety personnel, focusing on dosimetry as well as the regulatory aspects of nuclear medicine.

-Nuclear Cardiology (1 month) – Familiarization of nuclear cardiology imaging protocols and techniques, stress and pharmacologic testing for coronary artery disease, imaging modalities including attenuation correction technology and back-projection and interactive reconstruction algorithms.
+Nuclear Cardiology (1 month) – Familiarization of nuclear cardiology imaging protocols and techniques for coronary artery disease.
+Imaging modalities include SPECT and PET/CT with myocardial flow reserve determination as well as

 Cincinnati Department of Veterans Affairs Medical Center (1 month) – Additional training in a wide variety of nuclear radiology procedures for diagnostic and therapeutic purposes, with an emphasis on cardiac nuclear medicine studies.

-Cincinnati Children’s Hospital Medical Center (1 month) – Training in nuclear medicine techniques as they apply to a pediatric patient population, including renal studies, PET, voiding cystograms, and I-123 and mIBG studies for pediatric oncology.
+Cincinnati Children’s Hospital Medical Center (1 month) – Training in nuclear medicine techniques as they apply to a pediatric patient population, including renal studies, PET, voiding cystograms, and I-123 and MIBG studies